 (Picture Credit: ViDi Studio / Getty Images)

-Conversely, while cats are determined to sleep just as much as ever during 2021, they're also apparently just as determined to keep on waking their humans up as frequently as possible, whether it's for 3am play sessions or 5am demands to be fed.
+Conversely, while cats are determined to sleep just as much as ever during the next year, they're also apparently just as determined to keep on waking their humans up as frequently as possible, whether it's for 3am play sessions or 5am demands to be fed.

 (Picture Credit: ALFSnaiper / Getting Images)